ropensci-org/roblog/README.md

 ## Lint

-`ro_lint_md()` to be run on the path to your blog post (rendered, not the Rmd) to identify some potential problems and enforce: the use of complete alternative descriptions for image, of relative links to rOpenSci website, of Hugo shortcodes for tweets, of lower camelCase for rOpenSci name.
+Functions to be run on the path to your blog post (rendered, not the Rmd)

+`ro_lint_md()` should identify some potential problems and enforce: the use of complete alternative descriptions for image, of relative links to rOpenSci website, of Hugo shortcodes for tweets, of lower camelCase for rOpenSci name.

+`ro_check_urls()` will identify possibly broken URLs.

 ``` r
 path1 <- system.file(file.path("examples", "bad-no-alt.md"),